 You generate revenue every time a user completes a goal after clicking on the ad displayed on our site.
 The goal could be anything – just a click (Pay-Per-Click), Subscribe to a channel/publication, make a purchase, etc.

-The advantage of the Advertising Business Revenue Model is that it’s easy.
+The advantage of this best revenue model for startups – the Advertising Business Revenue Model is that it’s easy.
 You don’t necessarily have to offer a product of your own to generate revenue for your startup.

 However, for this revenue model to be sustainable for your business, you will need to grow your visitors/users.